... trust and respect students and are willing to

 We invite all Academy members to register for the

-to be facilitated by Dan Apple on February 27.
+to be facilitated by Matt Watts on March 27.
 This workshop is FREE

 for Academy members!